GSA-TTS/identity-handbook/_articles/appdev-troubleshooting-sandbox.md

 ---
 ## Prerequisites

-Follow the instructions in the [Troubleshooting the IDP]({% link _articles/appdev-troubleshooting-production.md %}) prerequisites section.
+Follow the instructions in the [Troubleshooting the IdP]({% link _articles/appdev-troubleshooting-production.md %}) prerequisites section.

 ## Purging a user's PII
 If a user accidentally uploads real PII to our sandbox environment, follow the steps below to delete it.